How AI Bots Crawl Your Site

 This whitepaper analyzes how the 8 main AI bots crawl websites, their technical differences, and how to configure your robots.txt to maximize visibility on each platform.

-Key finding: 23% of sites inadvertently block at least one critical AI bot.
+Key finding: Many sites inadvertently block at least one critical AI bot.

 The 8 AI Bots You Should Know